sledorze/HaxeManual/md/manual/lf-condition-compliation.md

 * Parentheses `()` can be used to group expressions as usual.

-An exhaustive list of all built-in defines can be obtained by invoking the haxe compiler with the `--help-defines` argument.
+An exhaustive list of all built-in defines can be obtained by invoking the Haxe Compiler with the `--help-defines` argument.

 ---